Showing posts with label Portugal. Show all posts

 Sole, Bela Rosa, Carvoeiro 2024

-My sole at Bela Rosa in Carvoeiro this year was minimalist, to say the least.
-I enjoyed a sole that had not been drowned in butter and pebble-dashed with capers.
+My sole at Bela Rosa in Carvoeiro was minimalist, to say the least, and perhaps looks overcooked though it was not.
+Sole in the UK is ritually drowned in butter and pebble-dashed with capers and this made a pleasant change.

 Sardinha.
 Sardines are available in (almost) every restaurant in the Algarve and are often the cheapest main course.